design-hub-arc/AutoCADDrawingChecker/README.md

 * Make AutoCADExcelParser easier to work with and extend.
   Maybe have an ElementLoader which checks if it has an element type for each element name
 * see AutoCADElementMatcher
-* Should we match rows for each comparison, or for the export as a whole?
+* Should we match rows for each comparison, or for the export as a whole? (wait on this)
 * automatically save log as txt
 * next project phase: convert drawings to xlsx
 * await Randy for acceptance criteria